Carms-dev/gegi-law-gatsby-netlify/content/cases/db-v-toronto-district-school-board.md

 ---
 isCornerstone: false
-caseName: DB v.
+caseName: D.B. v.
 Toronto District School Board
 citation: 2015 HRTO 1592
 description: This case deals with several incidents relating to a minor.
 In grade 2, the complainant asked his teacher to refer to him as "Happy Face",